tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

 - bring in code challenge number one
 - run npm test to see things pass
 - Create Branch then ACP
+- Start Challenge one explain resources, videos and when we are demoing the concepts.

 ### React and Component-Based UI (40 min)